bauer-alex/fuzzyclara/README.md

 issue](https://github.com/bauer-alex/fuzzyclara/issues).
 Alternatively,
 feel free to contact us directly [via email](mailto:baueralexander@posteo.de).

 Contributions (via pull requests or otherwise) are welcome.
+Please adhere to the [Advanced R style guide](http://adv-r.had.co.nz/Style.html) when contributing code.
 Before you open a pull request or share your updates with us, please make sure that all unit tests pass without errors or warning messages.
 You can run the unit tests by calling